Wednesday, July 16, 2025

 yet something else was expected

-that I couldn't decipher.
+that I couldn't quite decipher.

-He was a handsome Mexican boy,
+He was a handsome Mexican boy

-a mustache of peach fuzz
+with a mustache of peach fuzz

-and a serious, rough demeaner
+and a serious, rough demeanor.

-Curious to touch his scuffed, mocha-brown skin and
+Curious to touch his scuffed, mocha-brown skin and jet black hair,

-I yearned to caress him, but kept my eyes low,
+but kept my eyes low,

-green eyes that flashed giggles,
+green eyes flashing giggles,

-freckles dappling ivory white skin.
+and Irish freckles dappling ivory white skin.

-Sun-kissed hair flying straight and strawberry
+Sun-kissed hair flying straight and strawberry blond.

 His broken English intrigued me, spicy hot words